jake-jake-jake/steganocats/README.md

 ## Base Images

 Steganocats draws a random image from the `base_images/` directory to use for the base image of the meme.
-The default image is XXX, taken from XXX, and used under CC license XXX.
 Use something other than this adorable furball in your own projects.

 ### Getting Images from Flickr